dutingda/WaterlooworkCrawler/README.md

-- A web crawler fetches posts on Tumblr and creates a table in Mysql and an MD5 Hash folder for downloading the content of any media information
+- A web crawler fetches posting information on Waterloo works and generates a table in Mysql
-- Used combination of Re and BeautifulSoup for HTML analyzing
-- Implemented with multiprocessing to maximize the usage of CPU
+- Driven by Scrappy combined with Selenium